Mutassim Gaddafi

-Mutassim Billah Gaddafi (المُعْتَصِمٌ بِٱللهِ ٱلْقَذَّافِيّ, also transliterated as Al-Moa'tassem Bellah Al-Qaddafi or Al-Mu'tasim Bi'llah al-Qadhafi; 18 December 1974 – 20 October 2011) was a Libyan Army officer, and the National Security Advisor of Libya from 2008 until 2011.
+Mutassim Billah Gaddafi (المُعْتَصِمٌ بِٱللهِ ٱلْقَذَّافِيّ, also transliterated as Al-Moa'tassem Bellah Al-Qaddafi or Al-Mu'tasim Bi'llah al-Qadhafi; 5 December 1974 – 20 October 2011) was a Libyan military officer, and the National Security Advisor of Libya from 2008 until his assassination in 2011.
 He was the fourth son of former Libyan leader Muammar Gaddafi, and a member of his father's inner circle.
+He was said to have been in charge of crushing opposition during the Libyan civil war.

-His mother was Safia Farkash, who was said to be a Hungarian from Bosnia & Herzegovina.
-He was captured during the Battle of Sirte by anti-Gaddafi forces, and killed along with his father.
-He allegedly had a child with model Lisa van Goinga.
+Mutassim was captured by anti-Gaddafi rebel forces during the Battle of Sirte, in the First Libyan Civil War, and killed along with his father.

 Role in Libyan politics

 Negotiations with the US

 In April 2009, Mutassim Gaddafi met U.S. Secretary of State Hillary Clinton, the highest-level diplomatic exchange between the two countries since they had resumed diplomatic relations several years earlier.
 For Gaddafi, it was a serious display of his new responsibilities as the National Security Advisor.
 He overreached his role as NSA in 2008 by requesting $1.2 billion from the National Oil Corporation to form his own special forces brigade.

 Mutassim Gaddafi met U.S. Senators John McCain and Joseph Lieberman in 2009, expressing a strong need for military support in Libya.
 Gaddafi warned, "There are 60 million Algerians to the West, 80 million Egyptians to the East, we have Europe in front of us, and we face Sub-Saharan Africa with its problems to the South."
 He was concerned about upgrading Libya's military equipment, and said he could purchase arms from Russia and China, but wanted to buy materiel from the United States.